change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 <div class="alert alert-secondary" role="alert" markdown="1">

-By default the `describe()` method will only use numeric columns.
+By default, the `describe()` method will only use numeric columns.
 To tell it to use all columns regardless of whether they are numeric or not we have to use `include='all'` as a parameter.

 ###### Python